 In the past year, the OIG received 54,849 allegations specifically about Social Security disability fraud.

 Investigative Results Into Social Security Fraud for the Past Year

-Now that you know what a fraud allegation is, let’s explore the OIG’s investigative results for fall 2019 and spring 2020.
+Now that you know what a fraud allegation is, let’s explore the OIG’s investigative results for spring 2021 and fall 2021.
 Below, we’ve mapped out exactly how many allegations were received.
 We’ll also list the total opened cases, how many the OIG closed, and any penalties levied against alleged fraudsters.

 Most Social Security Fraud Reports In The Last Year Came From Telemarketing Scams

 Most Social Security fraud allegations reported between October 1, 2020 and September 30, 2021 involved telemarketing scams.
 Americans reported 568,124 such calls to the SSA during that period.
 In fact, those calls make up 73% of all Social Security fraud reports within the previous year.
 You probably got several such calls, because I certainly did.